cristyalmonte/crunchpot.org/docs/Desserts/Chia Pudding.md

 #### Substitutions

-- Any type of milk (oats, almonds) can be used
+- Substitute milk for almond or oat milk
 - Substitute honey for any sweetner of your choice (maple syrup, agave, monkfruit sweetener)
 - Add spices to enhance flavor (cinnamon, pumpkin, cocoa powder)